 A pro of this flooring is the easy DIY installation, however, improper installation of laminate can also lead to problems.
 It is important to follow all steps provided by the manufacturer.
 If you feel like the task of installing laminate flooring is too much, there is no shame in hiring professional flooring installers.
 They do this for a living, so they have the experience and knowledge to get the job done right the first time.
 Common problems are buckling, tapping damage, and improper acclimatization.
 Most of these problems are avoidable if you simply follow the manufacturer’s instructions from beginning to end.

 Another disadvantage of laminate flooring is the noise factor.
 If installed without the proper underlayment, laminate flooring can be noisy and make a hollow sound.
 Luckily, there are noise reducing underlayment options to help combat this issue.
-The best sound reduction underlayments we have at Bestlaminate are Floor Muffler, Quick-Step RealSound Advanced, and Kronoswiss Provent Silent Vapor 3-in-1.
+The best sound reduction underlayments we have at Bestlaminate are Floor Muffler, Cork, and Kronoswiss Provent Silent Vapor 3-in-1.

 We hope this comprehensive list of the pros and cons of laminate flooring have helped you in making a smart decision when it comes to choosing new flooring your home.